-I sent the first draft of my book to the publishers this morning.
+THE FIRST DRAFT of my book was sent to the publishers this morning.
 It’s been an intense few months, but I’ve really enjoyed the opportunity to write about Mr Charles (among others) and his wonderful ink-wash silhouettes.

 I’m not sure what the next stage entails, I think involves refining the text alongside an editor.